OneDrive/onedrive-api-docs/sdks.md

 Use the OneDrive software development kits to quickly get OneDrive integrated into your apps.
-While programming with REST APIs is pretty easy, the OneDrive SDKs aim to make this even easier.
+While programming with REST APIs is pretty easy, the OneDrive SDKs aim to make it even easier.

 ## Picker and saver SDKs
-Add OneDrive to your app in minutes with a few lines of code!
+Add OneDrive to your app in minutes with a few lines of code.

-Get link from OneDrive for sharing or downloading the contents of a file.
+Get a link from OneDrive for sharing or downloading the contents of a file.
 Save a file on the user's local device to OneDrive so it's available on all your users' devices.

 | Platform | OneDrive | OneDrive for Business | Documentation                                                     |